dotnet/AspNetCore.Docs/aspnetcore/security/authentication/azure-ad-b2c.md

 ## Prerequisites

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/dotnet).
-- .NET 5.0 SDK or later.
+- .NET SDK.
 [Install the latest .NET SDK](https://dotnet.microsoft.com/download/dotnet) for your platform.

 ## Preparation